-Interview transcripts form the data for analysis, which will mirror the approach outlined above for the feasibility study, combining, firstly, thematic analysis, influenced by grounded theory [Glaser and Strauss 1967], and then a framework approach [Spencer et al 2014].
+Interview transcripts form the data for analysis, and the same approach will be followed as outlined above for the feasibility study, using thematic analysis, influenced by grounded theory [Glaser and Strauss].
 Data from each of the different groups (participants, VSWs, healthcare professionals and employers/line-managers) will be analysed separately; the findings from each dataset will then be mapped onto one another, to explore the similarities and differences in the identified themes.
-Comparison will also be made both within and across 'matched' participant-clinician-employer cases, informed by the framework approach.
+Comparison will also be made both within and across 'matched' participant-clinician cases.